transferwise/pipelinewise/docs/connectors/taps/github.rst

     # ------------------------------------------------------------------------------
     db_conn:
       access_token: "<ACCESS_TOKEN>"            # Github access token with at least the repo scope
-      organization: "transferwise"              # The organization you want to extract the data from
+      organization: "gnome"                     # The organization you want to extract the data from
                                                 # Required when repos_include/repository isn't present
                                                 # OR
                                                 # Required when repos_exclude contains wildcard matchers
                                                 # OR
                                                 # Required when repos_include/repository contains wildcard matchers
-      repos_include: "tap* pipelinewise"        # Allow list strategy to extract selected repos data from organization.
+      repos_include: "gnome* polari"            # Allow list strategy to extract selected repos data from organization.
                                                 # Each repo path should be space delimited.
                                                 # Supports wildcard matching
                                                 # Values also valid: singer-io/tap-github another-org/tap-octopus